-Mayor Leirion Gaylor Baird and the Lincoln-Lancaster County Health Department (LLCHD) today announced that the COVID-19 Risk Dial will remain in mid-yellow for an eighth consecutive week as key indicators continue to remain steady.
-The yellow position on the dial means that the risk of the virus spreading in the community is moderate.
+Mayor Leirion Gaylor Baird and the Lincoln-Lancaster County Health Department (LLCHD) today announced that the COVID-19 Risk Dial will remain in mid-yellow for a ninth consecutive week as key indicators continue to remain steady.
+The yellow position on the dial means that the risk of the virus spreading and the public health impact in our community are moderate.
 On the color-coded dial, red represents the highest risk of COVID-19 spread, and green represents the lowest risk.
 The dial is updated every Tuesday.

 The position of the Risk Dial is based on multiple local indicators and information from the previous three weeks:

 - The number of COVID-9 patients hospitalized locally has increased, especially among Lancaster County residents.
-An average of 14 local residents were hospitalized the end of March, but the number has increased in April.
-The 24 local patients reported Monday was the highest since March 6, when 26 local residents were hospitalized.
-Today, 22 of the 27 patients hospitalized are from Lancaster County.
+An average of 14 local residents were hospitalized the end of March.
+Today, 18 of the 27 COVID-19 patients hospitalized locally are from Lancaster County.